-Students may use cell phones freely between classes and during lunches, as long as the usage does not cause any school or classroom disruption.
+Students may use cell phones freely to text between classes and during lunches, as long as the usage does not cause any school or classroom disruption.
+Students may not freely use cell phones to receive or make calls during the school day.